 This information should by NO means be taken as financial advice.
 It does not represent general advice or specific advice, particularly as I am unaware of the personal financial circumstances of readers.
 It is written purely for the purpose of an investment diary, to look back on, self-reflect and try and improve my own accountability for the investment decisions I make.
 It is for fun, and I am not a financial advisor.
 I try to be as accurate as possible but cannot guarantee I avoid mistakes.
-If making decisions with your own money, please do your own research and seek personal/professional financial advice.
+If making decisions with your own money, do your own research and seek personal/professional financial advice.
 Please read the ASIC guidelines around Internet Discussion Sites before reading this blog.
 By linking or mentioning other sites and products I am not endorsing them.
 Also be aware others commenting on this blog are not permitted to do so by giving licensed investment advice.
 Others who comment are personally responsible for their own postings.